 - They aren’t as expensive as other fine English shoes.
 They retail in the £200s, whilst Churches and Crocketts are in the £300s.

-- They aren’t as robust as I’d hope.
+- They definitely aren’t as robust as I’d hope.
 I’ve had the heels fall off the back of a pair before.
 The heel was only attached by a bit of adhesive and a few very short tacks (nails).
+This is not good for shoes that cost so much.

 - They aren’t that comfortable.
 I have quite wide feet and the aesthetic of these shoes is quite slim.
 The soles on the leather soled shoes are also quite thin (for the aesthetic again) and you can definitely feel the bumps underfoot when walking.